maptalks/maptalks-build-helpers/README.md

-# maptalks-plugin-helpers
+# maptalks-build-helpers
-Helpers to build plugins for maptalks.js
+Helpers to build for maptalks.js and plugins.